-For profiles with LLJs, the RFRs generally outperform the other methods below and up to wind turbine hub heights, but perform worse above (Fig. 8).
-The RFRs look to be capturing the initial high shear in the profile, however fail to predict the decrease in wind speeds above the inversion.
-This can be seen in the biases of the RFRs at each station that are relatively small at lower heights, but greatly increase at the tops of the profiles, and in their MAEs where the errors are low up to turbine hub heights and increase above.
-Neither the log or power laws capture the initial high shear of LLJs, but they both predict more accurately at the top of the profiles than the RFRs.
-As such, the RFR models are preferred for computing wind speeds at hub heights, but may still fall short in energy assessment for LLJs with an inversion layer below 200 m, as determining rotor equivalent wind speeds requires accurate measurements at all heights within the rotor layer of a turbine.
-Similarly to high shear events, the basic RFR seems to outperform the optimal RFR slightly on profiles with LLJs, which suggests that training a separate RFR with additional features could improve the model's accuracy at capturing the full structure of the LLJ profiles.
+For profiles with LLJs, the RFRs generally outperform the other methods below and up to wind turbine hub heights but perform worse above (Fig. 8).
+The RFRs appear to capture the initial high shear in the profile; however they fail to predict the decrease in wind speeds above the inversion.
+This can be seen in the biases of the RFRs at each station, which are relatively small at lower heights but greatly increase at the tops of the profiles, and in their MAEs, where the errors are low up to turbine hub heights and increase above.
+Neither the log law nor the power law captures the initial high shear of LLJs, but they both predict more accurately at the top of the profiles than the RFRs.
+As such, the RFR models are preferred for computing wind speeds at hub heights but may still fall short in energy assessment for LLJs with an inversion layer below 200 m, since determining rotor-equivalent wind speeds requires accurate measurements at all heights within the rotor layer of a turbine.
+Similar to high-shear events, the basic RFR seems to outperform the optimal RFR slightly on profiles with LLJs, which suggests that training a separate RFR with additional features could improve the model's accuracy at capturing the full structure of the LLJ profiles.

-Investigating the distribution of w10 and ΔT values for each group of profiles (normal, LLJ, high shear) shows the model's capability to accurately reproduce normal and high wind shear profiles, but only the lower part of the LLJ profiles.
-After running the w10 and ΔT values from the training data back through the final "optimal" RF, we can use the definitions above to classify the predicted profiles and compare those group assignments to those of the observed full profiles across the feature space (Fig. 9).
-Many high shear events have a combination of high w10 and strongly positive ΔT that is never observed in normal and LLJ profiles.
-As such, it is encouraging that the RFR model always produces a high shear profile when fed a sufficiently large w10 (> ~7 m s-1) and positive ΔT (> ~1°C).
-Observed LLJ and high shear profiles rarely have ΔT < -1°C so it is also encouraging that all profiles produced by the RFR using ΔT values in this range were normal profiles.
-However, there is no clear region in the feature space for the model to always predict an LLJ as the LLJ region of the feature space always coincides with that of the normal and/or high shear groups.
-This combined with the relatively low amount of LLJ observations compared to normal and high shear profiles may explain why the RFR is not correctly predicting LLJs as the model cannot differentiate them from other profiles with only the given features.
-For the inversion in an LLJ to be captured, a more complex model and/or other inputs are needed.
+Investigating the distribution of $w{10}$ and $\Delta T$ values for each group of profiles (normal, LLJ, high shear) shows the model's capability to accurately reproduce normal and highwind-shear profiles but only the lower part of the LLJ profiles.
+After running the $w{10}$ and $\Delta T$ values from the training data back through the final optimal RF, we can use the definitions above to classify the predicted profiles and compare those group assignments to those of the observed full profiles across the feature space (Fig. 9).
+Many high-shear events have a combination of high $w{10}$ and strongly positive $\Delta T$ that is never observed in normal and LLJ profiles.
+As such, it is encouraging that the RFR model always produces a high-shear profile when fed a sufficiently large $w{10}$ $(> \sim 7 \,\mathrm{m \, s^{-1}})$ and positive $\Delta T$ $(> \sim 1 \,^{\circ}\mathrm{C})$ .
+Observed LLJ and high-shear profiles rarely have $\Delta T < -1$ °C, so it is also encouraging that all profiles produced by the RFR using $\Delta T$ values in this range were normal profiles.
+However, there is no clear region in the feature space for the model to always predict an LLJ, as the LLJ region of the feature space always coincides with that of the normal and/or high-shear groups.